databio/BEDmaker/README.md

 # bed_maker
-Pypiper pipeline to convert bigWig, bedGraph and other types of files into BED format.
+Pypiper pipeline to convert bigWig, bedGraph, bigBed and other types of files into BED format.